 28. Men used pigeon droppings on their heads in an attempt to cure baldness.

-Women are not the only slaves to beauty, historic beauty industry facts reveal.
+Historic beauty industry facts reveal that women are not the only slaves to beauty.
 In Ancient Greece and Egypt, men used to rub pigeon droppings and nettles or a blend of lead, onions, honey, and alabaster on their hairless heads.
 Unsurprisingly, neither of the practices was proven successful.
 Thankfully, modern medicine has come up with a safer alternative to treat hair loss today.

 29. The term “makeup” was actually invented by Max Factor.